mikebranstein/nativescript-workshop-instructions/src/chapters/chapter6.md

 Up until now, we've been focused on displaying data to your app users, but most mobile apps aren't just sources of information, they also count on your interacting with them by collecting and submitting data.

-In this section section, you'll be building out the Contact Us page.
+In this section, you'll be building out the Contact Us page.
 As with most Contact Us pages within HTML applications, ours will allow the mobile app user to submit a question to Tekmo through a form.

 But, that's where the similarities stop.
 Althought users will be submitting data through a *form-like* UI, they won't actually be interacting with an HTML form.